-Elderly patients with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) treated with this type of medicine are at an increased risk of death compared to patients receiving placebo (sugar pill).
-LATUDA is not approved for treating elderly patients with dementia-related psychosis.
+Elderly people with dementia-related psychosis (having lost touch with reality due to confusion and memory loss) treated with this type of medicine are at an increased risk of death compared to patients receiving placebo (sugar pill).
+LATUDA is not approved for the treatment of patients with dementia-related psychosis.

-Antidepressants have increased the risk of suicidal thoughts and actions in some children, teenagers, and young adults.
-Patients of all ages starting treatment should be watched closely for worsening of depression, suicidal thoughts or actions, unusual changes in behavior, agitation, and irritability.
-Patients, families, and caregivers should pay close attention to any changes, especially sudden changes in mood, behaviors, thoughts, or feelings.
+Antidepressant medicines may increase suicidal thoughts or behaviors in some children, teenagers, and young adults within the first few months of treatment.
+Depression and other serious mental illnesses are themselves associated with an increase in the risk of suicide.
+Patients on antidepressants and their families or caregivers should watch for new or worsening depression symptoms, especially sudden changes in mood, behaviors, thoughts, or feelings.
 This is very important when an antidepressant medicine is started or when the dose is changed.
 Report any change in these symptoms immediately to the doctor.
-LATUDA is not approved for patients under the age of 18 years.
+LATUDA is not approved for use in pediatric patients with depression.

 LATUDA can cause serious side effects, including stroke that can lead to death, which can happen in elderly people with dementia who take medicines like LATUDA.